 - Scholarship continuation for subsequent year(s) of study depends upon satisfactory study progress.
 The programme you will be enrolled in, as it depends on the curriculum and rules and regulations of the department, sets the standard for satisfactory progress, and the time and manner in which progress will be measured.
 Please be advised that you are expected to gain approximately 80% of credits in any one year.

 The master’s programme you wish to apply for might set extra requirements such as academic and language requirements.

 We have a limited number of scholarships.
 The best eligible candidates are selected for a scholarship on the basis of the following criteria:

-- Their academic excellence and promise in the proposed field, as evidenced by their academic records, letters of recommendation, written work and/or publications and their proposed research questions;
+- Their academic excellence and promise in the proposed field, as evidenced by their academic records and letter of recommendation;

 - The quality of their letter of motivation.